 Know Your Audience

-First things first, you need to know your audience to a tee.
+First things first, you need to know your audience.
 In order to fully benefit from your marketing strategy, every aspect of the B2B buyer’s journey must be precisely aligned with the key decision-makers’ motivations and pain points.
 You need to know them on a few levels: basic demographics of the key decision-makers, expectations throughout the buyer’s journey, and also their core motivations.

 Ask yourself questions like these: